Western Governors University: Rankings

-WGU was listed as "Unranked" in the category "Regional University - West" in U.S. News & World Reports 2020 rankings of colleges and universities.
+WGU was listed as "Unranked" in the category "Regional University - West" in U.S. News & World Reports 2020 rankings of Schools and universities.
 In the category, "Most Innovative Schools", WGU was tied for 12th among western regional universities.
 In February 2020, the Military Friendly Schools list ranked WGU as the top school for veterans, members of the armed forces, and their dependents.

 Research

 In July 2018, WGU launched the Center for Applied Learning Science (CALS), a laboratory which focuses on innovation.
 In October 2018, Carnegie Mellon University and WGU's CALS teamed up to work on an artificial intelligence professional development project.
 The partnership was funded by a grant from the National Science Foundation.

 Competency-based education

 WGU has competency-based programs for completing course, degree and certificate requirements.
 Competency-based programs measure acquired skills and learning rather than time on task.
 Students progress through courses as soon as they can prove they have mastered the material, rather than advancing only when the semester or term ends.
 Competency-based programs allow students to demonstrate through multiple writing-based or test-based assessments that they have acquired the set of competencies (levels of knowledge, skill, or ability) required to pass specific course within their degree program.
 Additionally, WGU competencies are geared toward understanding the course material at a level equivalent to a 3.0 (on a 4.0) GPA scale.

 WGU was one of the first accredited schools to use the competency-based approach.
 Former United States Department of Education Secretary Arne Duncan has stated, "While such programs [like WGU] are now the exception, I want them to be the norm.".
 Following WGU's approach, other universities have added their own competency based degree programs.
 These include University of Massachusetts Global (part of the University of Massachusetts system), Purdue University Global Campus (part of the Purdue University System), University of Wisconsin System. and Walden University's Tempo Learning Programs.

 All aspects of learning (with the exception of demonstration teaching for teacher licensure programs and clinical experiences in the pre-licensure program for nurses) are completed entirely online.
 The university states that "learning resources come in a variety of forms, including textbooks, web-based tutorials, simulations, [and] online classes."
 The university provides all course materials and (online) textbooks through licensing agreements with major commercial providers such as Pearson and McGraw-Hill.